linode/docs/docs/development/automate-builds-with-jenkins.md

         sudo apt update && sudo apt upgrade

 {{< note >}}
-The steps in this guide require root privileges.
-Be sure to run the steps below as `root` or with the `sudo` prefix.
-For more information on privileges, see our [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.
+This guide is written for a non-root user.
+Commands that require elevated privileges are prefixed with `sudo`.
+If you’re not familiar with the `sudo` command, see the [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.
 {{< /note >}}

 ## Preliminary Assumptions